blazQ/mpi-word-count/README.md

 A chunk is simply a part of a file that gets processed by one of the processors involved in the computation.
 It has a start field that defines from where the counting starts, in bytes, and an end field that does exactly what you think it does.
 The special_position field is used to denote if a certain chunk is the first of its file, the last, if it contains the whole file or if it's an intermediary one.

-This is used to optimize computation, since clearly there's no need to synchronize anything with anyone if the current chunk contains the whole file (noone else is involved in the computation).
+This is used to optimize computation, since clearly there's no need to synchronize anything with anyone if the current chunk contains the whole file (no one else is involved in the computation).

 When the workload is generated, I've used a greedy approach that reminds us of the knapsack problem.